vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/new-asset-proposal.md

 - The contract **must** be an ERC-20 asset
 - There cannot be multiple assets on a Vega network for the same ERC-20 asset

 Validation happens according to the `validationTimestamp` parameter.
+The validation timestamp must be within the range between 1 second and 2 days from the time of submission.
 In most situations, this should be early on in the voting period so that any validation errors are caught before token holders start voting.
-However you could push the validation later if the contract is not yet deployed.
+However you could push the validation later in that range if the contract is not yet deployed.

 ## Templates and submitting
 In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example that can be used to [submit on the governance dApp ↗](https://governance.vega.xyz/proposals/propose/raw), and command line examples for different operating systems. **You'll need to replace the example data with the relevant details before submitting.**